leeweiming3/tp/docs/DeveloperGuide.md

 ### add_app command

-The add_app command adds an application containing a job and a person
+The add_app command adds an application containing a job and a person.

 Step 1.
 The user launches the application for the first time. `HireHub` will be initialized with the initial address book state.
 We assume that there is an existing person and job in the initial address book state - a person with an email `example@gmail.com` and a job with title `job`.